ojohnnyss/Tictactoe/README.md

-# Tictactoe
 # Tic Tac Toe in Ruby

 ## Overview

 Thia is a two-player CLI version of Tic Tac Toe by defining a set of methods to encapsulate the game logic.
+This game is a result of accomplishing ruby course at learn.co

 ## Objectives